 Automotive EMC Testing Equipment

-Immunity testing will determine the radiated and conducted susceptibility of active communications components, including microprocessors installed in control and entertainment systems.
+Immunity testing determines the radiated and conducted susceptibility of active communications components, including microprocessors installed in control and entertainment systems.
 Circuit design is one of the essential factors in to shielding against EMI, and wire routing can either directly cause EMI or affect the EMC path.

 Transient Immunity Generators

 Automotive transient immunity generators test a device's conducted susceptibility by simulating transients, dramatic fluctuations in current and voltage, in accordance with standards like IEC-61000-4 and ISO 7637.
-Transient generators are an essential part of one's automotive emc test equipment inventory.
+Transient generators are an essential part of an automotive EMC test equipment inventory.

 RF Amplifiers